Using Linux

 There are some important key combinations in the terminal:

-One feature of bash makes it especially usable.
-It is called "tab-completion": If you enter a few letters of the name of a command or a file, you want to use, and press TAB then (the tabulator-key), bash automatically completes what you wrote to the command-name or the file-name, it thinks, you wanted.
+2. "TAB-completion": If you enter a few letters of the name of a command or a file, you want to use, and press TAB then (the tabulator-key), bash automatically completes what you wrote to the command-name or the file-name, it thinks, you wanted.
 So you don't have to type in all of the filenames.
 Just a few letters, then TAB, and in many cases, you're done.
 If several names are possible, bash shows them, when you press TAB twice.

 Also, a few symbols can be used in the shell: